 East River Collaborative

 Remove all the artificial lines on the map, and many of us might find ourselves quite lost.
-For Kayla Wandsnider, The Nature Conservancy’s new East River Community Resilience Fellow, removing those borders helps bring things into focus.
+For Kayla Wandsnider, The Nature Conservancy’s East River Community Resilience Fellow, removing those borders helps bring things into focus.

-It’s a view that Wandsnider hopes to foster in others as she works with community partners for the East River Resilience Collaborative (ERRC).
+It’s a view that Wandsnider hopes to foster in others as she works with community partners for the East River Collaborative (ERC).
 The goal of the ongoing project is ambitious but crucial: Bring together the communities within the watershed to work collaboratively to tackle flooding and water quality problems.

 Water that falls on the ground as far out as Holland, some 30 miles away, will end up flowing into a lake that provides drinking water to some 10 million people.
 That drop of water highlights the importance of a strong, collaborative network working together to solve their interconnected issues.

 Municipal officials, farmers, local organizers and private citizens are contributing their unique expertise to inform a plan to improve water quality, protect fish habitat, sustain public access, and mitigate the impacts of flooding in the watershed that have already forced people out of their homes and caused millions of dollars of damage.